davidwlfreitas/shipping-containers/README.md

 # :postbox: Faq

+**Question:** How can I login in the app?

+**Answer:** You've got to first create an account on [BoxTech Global Container Database](https://app.bic-boxtech.org/login) so that you gonna be able to login at the app and behind the scenes, we gonna provide you a BoxTech JWT token to allow you to get containers information through the BoxTech Global Container Database API.

+##
 **Question:** What is BoxTech?

 **Answer:** BoxTech is a non-profit service operated by the [Bureau International des Containers](https://www.bic-code.org/) – a non-profit organization serving the container transportation industry.